 Whether it is conducted at an off-campus research site, in a grower’s field, a producer’s feedlot, in a lab or in a classroom, our research is designed to seek out answers that Nebraskans can use.
 University of Nebraska research is conducted on a vast array of topics that are pertinent to Nebraskans.
-While the primary focus of research conducted within the Eastern Nebraska Research and Extension Center (ENREC) is focused on Eastern Nebraska, our research impacts people across Nebraska, the United States, and the world.
+While the primary focus of research conducted within the Eastern Nebraska Research, Extension and Education Center (ENREEC) is focused on Eastern Nebraska, our research impacts people across Nebraska, the United States, and the world.
 Be sure to visit our "Research in Action" page to learn more about our projects through videos.

 Regional Research Sites

-- Eastern Nebraska Research and Extension Center (ENREC) - Near Mead, NE
+- Eastern Nebraska Research, Extension, and Education Center (ENREEC) - Near Mead, NE

 - Barta Brothers Ranch - near Rose, NE

 - South Central Ag Laboratory - Clay Center, NE

 - Haskell Ag Laboratory - Concord, NE

 Nebraska Extension has a long history in on-farm research.
 In 1989 a group of 20 producers in Saunders County came together through Nebraska Extension to form the Nebraska Soybean and Feed Grains Profitability Project.
 This group began doing randomized, replicated research to answer questions that impacted the profitability of their farming operation and, due to it's success, soon spread to surrounding counties.
 In 1998 the Quad Counties research group was formed in Clay, Fillmore, Hamilton, and York Counties in south central Nebraska.
 Extension Educators and Specialists worked with 20 farmers to produce reliable, unbiased research.
 The Nebraska On-Farm Research Network builds upon the success of these two organizations, expanding on-farm research to a state-wide effort in 2012.